Skip to content

 Template Extra variables

-index.html all_posts (full post list), pages (static pages list), prev_page_url, next_page_url, canonical_url
+index.html all_posts (full post list), pages (static pages list), prev_page_url, next_page_url, canonical_url, pagination_page_urls

 page.html page (Page), pages, canonical_url